mongolar/mongolar/README.md

         - "admin"
         - "domain_public_value"
         - "login"
+# For the current incarnation of Mongolar this works, but will most likely be changed
+# Stores OAuthlogins, currently only supports github
 OAuthLogins:
         "github":
                 "client_id": "client_id_here"
                 "client_secret": "client_secret_here"
                 "login_text": "Login with github"
+# This is a standard set of urls where you can expect to send users for login functions etc.
 LoginURLs:
         "login": "/login"
         "success" : "/login/success"
         "failure": "/login/failure"
         "access_denied": "/access_denied"
 ```

 ###3.
 Frontend
 I have provided a base public directory [here](https://github.com/mongolar/public_directory_example).